 RAPID COVID-19 TEST EVENTS

-Regular testing is the key to keeping numbers low and our provincial Re-Opening Plan on track.
+Regular testing is the key to keeping numbers low.

 Rapid COVID-19 Testing is taking place daily at the Halifax Convention Centre.
 Follow @hfx_Lauren on IG & Twitter for times.